Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Discussion

 As an alternative, one might forego the historical data altogether and use a nonlinear analysis directly on the trial data in order to account for any nonlinearities in the relationship between covariates and outcome.
 Several semiparametric efficient procedures exist for this kind of nonlinear/adaptive covariate adjustment \cite{Chernozhukov:2018fb, Wager:2016dz, rothe-rct}.
 If there is effect heterogeneity, adaptive adjustment methods may have the upper hand because the prognostic score will be less predictive of the treatment-arm outcomes.
 One practical advantage of adaptive adjustment is that there is no need for historical data at all, but that also implies that no information from historical data sources is used to improve the estimate (e.g., it may be easier to capture nonlinearities using large historical datasets, which could include hundreds of thousands of samples, than it is in small trial datasets).

-On the other hand, linear prognostic score adjustment has its own set of practical advantages.
+On the other hand, linear prognostic covariate adjustment has its own set of practical advantages.
 Perhaps the most important of these is that the analysis is a standard linear regression once the prognostic score has been calculated.
 This makes it easy to explain and interpret for trialists, simple to implement with existing software, and makes the approach suitable under current regulatory guidance \cite{ema-covar-adjustment}.
 The estimator can be further simplified by omitting the interaction terms if little effect heterogeneity is suspected.
 The procedure is also modular: construction of the prognostic model may be outsourced to a group of machine learning experts, which also makes it possible to separate access to the historical and trial datasets.
 In fact, the historical data can be used to train a prognostic model within a privacy preserving framework with guaranteed protection of private health information \cite{dankar2012application,brisimi2018federated}.
 Lastly, our conservative variance bound (theorem \ref{thm:pwr}) makes it easy to prospectively power a trial without estimating or assuming a large number of population parameters.

-It is also possible that prognostic score adjustment retains a statistical advantage in finite samples relative to direct nonlinear adjustment, though we have left theoretical investigation of this question to future studies.
-The flexibility of our procedure with respect to the prognostic model also allows for the exploitation of large proxy datasets where a surrogate outcome was measured.
-The use of historical data could therefore serve as an effective regularizer for learning in small samples, but more research will be necessary to make that conclusion.
+It is also possible that prognostic covariate adjustment retains a statistical advantage in finite samples relative to direct nonlinear adjustment, though we have left theoretical investigation of this question to future studies.
+The flexibility of our procedure with respect to the prognostic model also allows for the exploitation of large proxy datasets where a surrogate outcome was measured. {This includes cases where the causal contrast of interest is between two non-baseline treatments (e.g. a trial with three or more treatment levels).} The use of historical data could therefore serve as an effective regularizer for learning in small samples, but more research will be necessary to make that conclusion.
 It should also be possible to combine the advantages of multiple procedures, i.e., to perform adaptive adjustment for a fixed prognostic model trained on historical data.